Equality objective 2018-22

-The equality objectives set the direction for the Council’s work up to 2016 to tackle issues around equality.
-They will be reviewed annually.
+Equality objectives help set the direction for the Council’s work up to 2022 to tackle issues around equality and are reviewed annually.

-Guidance published by the Equalities and Human Rights Commission says equalities objectives must be proportionate to the size of the authority and the capacity it has to deliver them.
-With this in mind the Council has identified four areas for improvement:
+Guidance published by the Equalities and Human Rights Commission says equalities objectives must be proportionate to the size of the authority and the capacity it has to carry them out.

 Commitment to equalities

 Making Darlington a fairer place is at the heart of what the Council does.
 It is committed to the One Darlington principle established in the Sustainable Community Strategy*, One Darlington: Perfectly Placed.
 This requires us to have regard to the needs of everyone in the community, and to ensure that groups of people at risk of disadvantage and discrimination are able to access and benefit from services and facilities fairly.

 We will continue to include the One Darlington principle in all decision making and activities, through equalities impact assessment and appropriate staff training.
 The purpose of equality impact assessment is to understand how proposed changes will affect people with protected characteristics.
 We will also work with partners to tackle discrimination and inequality across the community

 *The Sustainable Community Strategy is the overall plan or vision for the future of Darlington up to 2021.
 It was prepared by Darlington Partnership to guide investment and activities across the public, private and third sectors in the Borough.